Do you ever worry about things you don’t control?

 I don’t want ups and downs because that hurts productivity.

-Instead, I want to progress 0.1% every day of the year.
+Instead, I want to progress by 0.1% every day of the year.
 And that’s a very realistic goal.

 Try it and maybe it will change your life too.